 IPI is committed to realizing its mission in ways that ensure research, education programs, resources, and tools are accessible to as broad and diverse of an audience as possible.

 In addition to web-based resources and tools, IPI has increased international reach through online education and training programs, specifically webinars.
 Hands-on education and training opportunities are presented in different geographic regions of the United States to ensure accessibility to a wide range of library, archives, and museum professionals and are often subsidized with grant funding to ensure affordability.
 Institutions can also request workshop presentations.
-IPI’s social media presence includes Facebook and Instagram.
-Additional online outreach is achieved through a quarterly e-newsletter and a “Picture of the Month” e-mailing.
-Subscribe to these resources to receive information about upcoming education and training opportunities.
+IPI’s social media presence includes Facebook , Instagram, LinkedIn, and YouTube.
+Additional online outreach is achieved through a quarterly e-newsletter.
+Subscribe to receive information about upcoming education and training opportunities.

 Web-based environmental data management software designed to help museums, libraries, and archives document, analyze, and improve the storage environment for long-term preservation.
 Easily evaluate the preservation quality of your storage environments with metrics that calculate the rate of natural aging, the risk of mechanical damage, and the risk of mold.
 Available at various subscription levels depending on institutional size.